I’ve been so concentrated on building the new house that I haven’t done a project in a good long while. I finally have one for you today though!

 So I divulged my plan, and explained that it was a surprise for Levi’s birthday and it had to be our little secret.
 As it turns out, sharing a secret with your five-year-old is pretty darn fun.
 Every day he would come up to me, cup his little hand around my ear and whisper something like “I still remember our secret, and I haven’t told anybody.
 Not even Grandma!”

-First I (okay, my husband) added plywood to the underside of the table, making a place for the Lego baseplates to sit.
-He just cut some scraps to size and used glue and screws to attach them.
+First I added plywood to the underside of the table, making a place for the Lego baseplates to sit.
+I just cut some scraps to size and used glue and screws to attach them.
+(This step probably won’t be necessary on your project, our table was just in particularly bad shape.)

 Then it was given a light sanding and I primed and painted it.